fish-shell/fish-shell/doc_src/cmds/function.rst

 **-a** *NAMES* or **--argument-names** *NAMES*
     Assigns the value of successive command-line arguments to the names given in *NAMES* (separated by spaces).
 These are the same arguments given in :envvar:`argv`, and are still available there (unless ``--inherit-variable argv`` was used or one of the given *NAMES* is ``argv``).
 See also :ref:`Argument Handling <variables-argv>`.

+    See the :ref:`Argument Names Caveats <argument_names_caveats>` section below for what happens when the number of arguments passed differs from the number of argument *NAMES*.

 **-d** *DESCRIPTION* or **--description** *DESCRIPTION*
     A description of what the function does, suitable as a completion description.